Location Scout Services

 Finding perfect filming locations from Amsterdam's canal ring to the windmills of Kinderdijk.

-The Netherlands offers filmmakers a distinctive visual character, from Amsterdam's UNESCO-listed canal ring and historic canal houses to Rotterdam's bold modern architecture, the iconic windmills of Kinderdijk, tulip fields in bloom, the Wadden Sea islands, and the flat expanses of Dutch polders.
-Our location scouts navigate this compact, well-connected country to find settings that match any creative brief, whether you need a 17th-century merchant's house, a cutting-edge cityscape, or a windswept coastal dune.
+Here is how this works in practice.
+The Netherlands gives filmmakers a distinctive visual character, from Amsterdam's UNESCO-listed canal ring and historic canal houses to Rotterdam's bold modern build style, the iconic windmills of Kinderdijk, tulip fields in bloom, the Wadden Sea islands, and the flat expanses of Dutch polders.
+Our location scouts handle this compact, well-connected country to find settings that match any creative brief, whether you need a 17th-century merchant's house, a newest cityscape, or a windswept coastal dune.

-Through NeedAFixer, we connect you with location scouts who maintain an extensive database of verified Dutch locations.
-Our professionals hold established relationships with the Netherlands Film Commission, Rotterdam Film Commission, Amsterdam Film Office, the Cultural Heritage Agency, and ILT for drone operations, enabling efficient permitting and access to canal-side locations, coastal sites, and hidden gems across all twelve provinces.
+Here is the short of it.
+Through NeedAFixer, we connect you with location scouts who keep an extensive database of verified Dutch locations.
+Our pros hold set up relationships with the Netherlands Film Commission, Rotterdam Film Commission, Amsterdam Film Office, the Cultural Heritage Agency, and ILT for drone operations, enabling efficient permitting and access to canal-side locations, coastal sites, and hidden gems across all twelve provinces.

 Location Scouting Expertise